4 1zpresso grinders next to each other on white background

 It’s excellent value for the money.
 It shares a lot of positive attributes with the standard Jx grinder.
 It offers better espresso shots but slightly more muddled pour over flavors.

-The JE Plus offers the same Italmill burrs as the JE.
-However, this model incorporates design elements from the Jx Pro (adjustment mechanism and axle) and the K Plus (blind shaker).
+It has the same Italmill burrs as the JE.
+However, this model also incorporates design elements from the Jx Pro (adjustment mechanism and axle) and the K Plus (blind shaker).

-The downside is that the JE PLUS has a less aggressive feeding of the beans to its burrs than its smaller sibling, the basic Jx.
-So it means that you need more handle crank rotations to grind the same amount of coffee.
-Some people might prefer this, but I value speed.
-There’s something nice about grinding a shot in 35 seconds instead of 55.
+The downside is that the JE PLUS has a less aggressive feeding of the beans than its smaller sibling.
+So you need more rotations to grind the same amount of beans.
+Some people might prefer this, since it less tough on the wrists, but I value speed.

 (By the way, this conundrum is similar in the case of the Jx and Jx Pro as well, although a bit less pronounced).